Temporal Adapter¶

-This example demonstrates how to use the Temporal adapter for workflow orchestration and activity execution.
+This example demonstrates how to use the Temporal adapter for workflow orchestration and activity execution with proper error handling and Python 3.13 type hints.

 from archipy.adapters.temporal import TemporalAdapter, BaseWorkflow, BaseActivity